 Just three days later, on 23rd April 1914, Mother Jones testified before the House Committee on Mines and Mining on the terrible condition in West Virginia and Colorado and demanded that the Government take over control of the mines.

-She was very angry at failure of the politicians to ‘understand the psychology of the industrial troubles there’
+She was very angry at the failure of the politicians to ‘understand the psychology of the industrial troubles there’

 “The labouring man is the basis of everything,’ she observed ‘and he is getting tired of working to pile up millions so that the millionaires and their wives may wear diamonds.
 It is awful when you think of decorating women with diamonds representing the blood of children”.